 There are a few taxi ranks located around the city – these are specific areas where you can line up and get a taxi, otherwise you can try hailing one from the side of the road.

 Yellow Cabs 132 227

 The first to launch, and still by far the most popular, is Uber.
-More recent arrivals to the Brisbane market include GoCatch and Ola, offering discounted rates during quiet hours of the day.
-The most unique ride sharing option available in Brisbane is the femaleonly service Shebah.
-All drivers and all passengers of the service are female, with the exception being males under 18 travelling with a female, and many cars come with car seats available.
+More recent arrivals to the Brisbane and Sydney markets include Didi and Ola, offering discounted rates during quiet hours of the day.

 Apply now as an international student to study in Australia.
 You can do this directly through Axis Institute if your English is very good, or through your local education agent if you need some extra help.